Georgia Wildlife Resources Division

 For decades, the prescribed fires needed to maintain suitable habitat conditions for pineland birds were applied early in the

 calendar year (i.e., before April) when cooler temperatures and steady winds prevailed.
 More recently, some land managers have shifted to burning areas dominated by native forbs and grasses later in the year (e.g., after April) both to increase the acreage treated with fire each year and also in consideration of ecological observations.
 The shift to burning later in the year has led to concerns about the effects such burns may have on nesting birds.
-Read the entire report here .
+Read the report. .

 " Burning During the Nesting Season: Desirable or Disastrous for Turkey Management? " (The Upland Gazette, North Carolina Wildlife Resources Commission)